-: Turn on to allow stream extraction.

-Input type: Select the type of input, for instance, if it's a microphone or line.
+: Turn on to allow stream extraction.Input type: Select the type of input, for instance, if it's a microphone or line.
 Power type: Select power type for your input.
 Apply changes: Apply your selection.

-Echo cancellation
+Echo cancellation for the different input types.
+Automatic gain control: Turn on to dynamically adapt the gain to changes in the sound.
+Gain: Use the slider to change the gain.
+Click the microphone icon to mute or unmute.

-: Turn on to remove echoes during two-way communication.
+Turn on to remove echoes during two-way communication.
+Separate gain controls:

-Separate gain controls

-: Turn on to adjust the gain separately for the different input types.
+Turn on to adjust the gain separately.